ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 to match your needs.

-It is important to note that some of the more common functions are stored in other respositories like :code:`vivarium_inputs`.
+It is important to note that some of the more common functions are stored in other repositories like :code:`vivarium_inputs`.
 Looking at these repositories can be helpful in understanding how the data is being pulled.
-However, generally RT should not edit functions in other engineering resposities, instead talk to engineering if you think a function needs new functionality or try to add the needed updates in the :code:`loader.py` function instead.
+However, generally RT should not edit functions in other engineering repositories.
+Talk to engineering if you think a function needs new functionality or try to add the needed updates in the :code:`loader.py` function instead.

-Another important watch-out is that most of these functions are used for more than one data key.
+Another important call-out is that most of these functions are used for more than one data key.
 Check if you want to change how data is pulled for all data keys using that function, or only one, and edit accordingly.